David Ramsay (watchmaker)

+Career

 Born in Scotland, he was from the family of Ramsay of Dalhousie.
 His son William (fl.
 1660) wrote that when King James succeeded to the crown of England in 1603, "he sent into France for my father, who was then there, and made him page of the bedchamber and groom of the privy chamber, and keeper of all his majesties' clocks and watches.
 This I mention that by some he hath bin termed no better than a watch maker. ...
 It's confest his ingenuity led him to understand any piece of work in that nature ... and therefore the king conferred that place upon him".

 On 25 November 1613 he was appointed clockmaker-extraordinary to the king with a pension of £50 a year, and in March 1616 a warrant was issued for the payment to him of £234 and 10 shillings for the purchase and repair of clocks and watches for the king.
 On 26 November 1618 he was appointed chief clockmaker, and on 27 July 1619 letters of denization were granted to him.
 Various other warrants were passed for payments for his services, and in one which bears date 17 March 1627 he is described as "David Ramsay, esq., our clockmaker and page of our bedchamber".
 His early works are marked "David Ramsay, Scotus".

 On the incorporation of the Clockmakers' Company in 1631 Ramsay became the first master, but he probably took very little part in the work of the society.
 Upon taking the oath before the lord mayor he was described as "of the city of London", but the city records do not furnish any evidence that he was a freeman.
 Walter Scott introduces the character David Ramsay, without any strict regard for historical accuracy, in the opening chapter of The Fortunes of Nigel as the keeper of a shop "a few yards to the eastward of Temple Bar".